Sure Dividend

 Business Overview

 Tennant Company is a machinery company that produces cleaning products and offers cleaning solutions to its customers.
-In the US, the company holds the market leadership position in its industry, but the company also sells its products in more than 100 additional countries around the globe.
+In the US, the company holds a market leadership position in its industry, and it also sells its products in more than 100 additional countries worldwide.
 Tennant was founded in 1870.

 Source: Investor Presentation